Creatine and Beta-Alanine: Can You Take Them Together?

 Why is this important?

-For athletes who do mixed-modality training, sprint intervals plus lifting, CrossFit-style WODs, team sports with repeated sprints, MMA, swimming, the work demands span everything from 1-second explosive efforts to 5-minute lactate tolerance.
-Neither creatine nor beta-alanine alone covers the full range.
-The combination is one of the more defensible supplement stacks for these populations because each ingredient has independent strong evidence and they do not compete for the same biological mechanism.
+For athletes who do mixed-modality training — sprint intervals plus lifting, CrossFit-style workouts, team sports with repeated sprints, combat sports, swimming — the work demands span everything from a one-second explosive effort to a few minutes of acid tolerance.
+Neither creatine nor beta-alanine alone covers the full range, which is why the combination is one of the more defensible supplement stacks for these populations: each ingredient has independent strong evidence, and they do not step on each other's mechanism.

-Importantly, this is not a magic-bullet stack.
-Effects are additive rather than multiplicative, and the improvements (typically 1-5 percent in the relevant performance tests) are meaningful for competitive athletes but modest for general fitness.
-The combination is also slow to take effect: creatine reaches steady-state muscle saturation in 2-4 weeks, beta-alanine in 4-12 weeks.
-Neither produces noticeable acute effects on day one.
+It is important to keep expectations realistic.
+This is not a magic-bullet stack.
+The effects are additive rather than multiplicative, and the measured improvements are small — meaningful at the margins for competitive athletes, but modest for general fitness.
+The combination is also slow to take effect: creatine takes a few weeks to reach steady-state muscle saturation, and beta-alanine takes considerably longer.
+Neither produces a noticeable acute effect on the first day, so judging the stack in the first week is premature.

 What should you do?